What Is a Medication Technician?

 Step 3: Complete Medication Technician Training

-Medication technician training programs are often available at community colleges.
+Medication technician classes are often available at community colleges.
 Common areas of study include medical terminology, infection control, and human anatomy.
-Most programs consist of both classroom and hands-on experience; programs can usually be completed in three months or less.
+These training programs consist of classroom and hands-on experience; programs can usually be completed in three months or less.

 After completing an approved training program, aspiring medication technicians must take and pass their state's certification exam.
 Individuals who pass this exam are often placed on a state registry.
 Once a medication technician has obtained certification, requirements for renewal of the certification vary by state.
-In some cases, certified medication technicians must work a set number of hours in a 2-year period.
+In some cases, certified medication technicians must work a set number of hours in 2 years.
 Completion of a clinical update course may be required as well.